SEI-TAS/pycloud/README.md

  * testing/: some test scripts.
  * tls/: scripts to set up a CA and to set up scripts for libvirt.
  * upstart/: Upstart script configurations for the Manager and API services.
+ * wpa_supplicant/: template files for configuring a wpa_supplicant daemon.
  * bootstrap.py: script for starting the server while developing (called by bash script below).
+ * CHANGELOG.md: log of changes for different releases.
  * dev_tips.txt: some hints for developing parts of the system.
  * development_api.ini: config file used while developing the API.
  * development_manager.ini: config file used while developing the Manager.